-A Vegan Diet Won’t Improve Your Sexual Health, Researches Say, Despite Claims Made By Netflix’ ‘Game Changers’
+A Vegan Diet Won’t Improve Your Sexual Health, Researchers Say, Despite Claims Made By ‘The Game Changers’

 “This is not a scientifically validated study, but the results that we’re seeing are very exciting,” he said.

-TV show-based science and actual science differ on the actual benefits, if indeed there even are any, on a plant-based diet on sexual health.
+TV show-based science and actual science differ on the actual benefits, if indeed there even are any, of a plant-based diet on sexual health.

 The idea is sound: a plant-based diet has been shown, scientifically, to lead to better blood flow.
 And much of the human reproductive apparatus, particularly when it comes to males, relies on vigorous blood flow.